-Unless there has been specific orders given by a bankruptcy court, individuals can file bankruptcy an unlimited number of times.
+Unless a bankruptcy court has given specific orders, individuals can file bankruptcy an unlimited number of times.
 When people ask how many times can you file for bankruptcy, they must be aware of a few things.
-For example, if the debts were discharged before in another bankruptcy case, you will have to wait for a period of time before you will be able to discharge the debt again.
+For example, if the courts have discharged debts in another bankruptcy case, you will have to wait before you will be able to discharge the debt again.

-The decision as to whether you can file for bankruptcy again and receive another discharge will be dependent on several factors including:
+The decision of whether you can file again and receive another discharge will be dependent on several factors including:

 - The chapter of bankruptcy you previously filed